 Description: Peer reviewed publications will also form important dissemination products.
 They will be submitted and published in (scientific) journals.
-During the 4-year span of the AMBER project, seven peer-reviewed publications will be delivered and disseminated.
-The documents will be produced by WP1 (2), WP2 (2), WP3 (2) and WP4 (1).
-Their subjects are listed in the Table 8.
-To date, 11 peer-reviewed publications have been produced, and are available on the AMBER website at https://amber.international/peer-reviewed-publications/.
+During the project lifecycle, 7 Peer reviewed publications will be delivered and disseminated.
+The briefings will be produced by WP1 (2), WP2 (2), WP3 (2) and WP4 (1).
+Their subjects are listed in Table 8 below.
+To date, 22 peer reviewed publications have been produced and are available on the AMBER website at https://amber.international/peer-reviewed-publications/.